 ANT 323.
 VIDEO ETHNOGRAPHY 4 sh

 For years, anthropologists have learned about other cultures through intensive fieldwork and then written about these cultures in books that line our library shelves.
 But in this technological age, many writers have become videographers, translating culture to the screen rather than the page.
-This class will introduce students to the process and art of ethnography and videography by reading published ethnographies, engaging with the current scholarship on visual anthropology, critically analyzing ethnographic films, and finally researching, shooting and editing short video ethnographies.
-Prerequisite: SOC 111 or ANT 112.
+This class will introduce students to the process and art of ethnography and videography by reading published ethnographies, engaging with the current scholarship on visual anthropology, critically analyzing ethnographic films and finally researching, shooting and editing short video ethnographies.
+Prerequisite: SOS 111 or ANT 112.

 ANT 324.
 CULTURE AND SEX 4 sh

-This course examines human sexuality from a biocultural perspective, exploring the physiology of human sexuality and the cross-cultural context of sexual expression.
+This course examines human sexuality from a bicultural perspective, exploring the physiology of human sexuality and the cross-cultural context of sexual expression.
 Themes include alternative sexual lifestyles, sexual dysfunction, the symbolic dimensions of sexuality and AIDS.
 Prerequisite: SOC 111 or ANT 112.

 ANT 325.
 CULTURE, HEALTH AND ILLNESS 4 sh

-This study of the biocultural basis of health and disease over time and across cultures examines the importance of culture in the experience of illness, diagnosis and treatments.
+This study of the bicultural basis of health and disease over time and across cultures examines the importance of culture in the experience of illness, diagnosis and treatments.
 Topics include the cultural implications of food and food habits, health care practices, the relationship of healers and patients, alternative health care practices and the relationship of mind and body in illness and recovery.
 Prerequisite: SOC 111 or ANT 112.